If you have had a troubling, difficult or traumatic birth, there are some positive steps you can take.

-In Kathy’s stories, we see some classic symptoms of a posttraumatic stress response:
+In Kathy's story, we see some classic symptoms of post-traumatic stress response:

-She did eventually come to a place of peace over her experiences, but the memories of those two births have remained vivid.
+Kathy did eventually come to a place of peace around her experiences, but the memories of those two births have remained vivid.

 If you had a difficult birth experience, you cannot change that.
 There are, however, a number of positive steps that you can take to help you resolve your experience and heal from it.
 Coming to terms with a negative birth experience is a process that can take months.
 Don't be discouraged if it doesn't happen overnight.
 You can overcome this.